-Here are seven scientific reasons why people tend to do make love during the winter:
+Here are seven scientific reasons why people tend to make love during the winter:

 1. Increased testosterone levels and sperm counts.